-ESOF2022 in Leiden will have several venues which will all welcome different elements of the conference programme.
-All the venues are located in the city center and are reachable in 5 minutes walking distance.
+ESOF2022 in Leiden had several venues which all welcomed different elements of the conference programme.
+All the venues werelocated in the city center and were reachable in 5 minutes walking distance.

 The 900-year-old Pieterskerk is the oldest church in the city.
 On 8 February 1575, the first university in the Netherlands was given to Leiden in the Pieterskerk.
 By this act, William of Orange rewarded the city to resist to the Spanish siege.
 This was the beginning of many discoveries made in Leiden.
 Several scientists are buried in the church, including Willebrord Snellius (Mathematician and Astronomer) and Herman Boerhaave (Botanist, chemist and physician).